 (See also Overview of Gastrointestinal Bleeding Overview of Gastrointestinal Bleeding Gastrointestinal (GI) bleeding can originate anywhere from the mouth to the anus and can be overt or occult.
 The manifestations depend on the location and rate of bleeding.
 (See also Varices... read more .)

 Portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more results from a number of conditions, predominantly liver cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more results from a number of conditions, predominantly liver cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more .
 If portal pressure remains higher than inferior vena caval pressure for a significant period, venous collaterals develop.
 The most dangerous collaterals occur in the distal esophagus and gastric fundus, causing engorged, serpentine submucosal vessels known as varices.
 These varices partially decompress portal hypertension but can rupture, causing massive gastrointestinal (GI) bleeding.
 The trigger for variceal rupture is unknown, but bleeding almost never occurs unless the portal/systemic pressure gradient is > 12 mm Hg.
 Coagulopathies caused by liver disease may facilitate bleeding.

 Pearls & Pitfalls